Soundbirds/bbb/readme.md

       https://support.google.com/chrome/answer/6258784?co=GENIE.Platform%3DDesktop&hl=en

-By state:

-- Switch the x-variable to 'Time' after loading into the web browser is completed (googleVis hangs if xvar starts with the timevar).
+The website for all 50 states is updated daily here: https://soundbirds.github.io/NY.Times.COVID19.googleVis.github.io/COVID_states.htm

 - Make an initial run without selecting any states.
 - Single left mouse click on a circle to select (or unselect) a state, or select the states manually from the list.
 - After selection is complete, rerun.
 The playback speed can be adjusted using the dial immediately to the right of the play button.
+- Hovering the mouse curser over any point will show all the data for that point.
+- Hovering the mouse curser over the name of selected state hightlights the last point in that time series.
+- Try changing both the x and y axis to log scale.
+- Note that the x-variable can be switched to 'Time' after loading into the web browser is completed (googleVis hangs if xvar starts with the timevar).

+The state data R code is:

       library(googleVis)